m1maker/FPRecorder/readme.md

 *   **"FPRuntimeError ...
 Access violation (segmentation fault)":**
     *   This is a program crash.
 The error message includes a stack trace which can be helpful for debugging if you report the issue to the developer.
 Try to note what you were doing when it happened.
 *   **Hotkeys Not Working:**
-    *   Ensure the hotkey definition in `fp.ini` is correct.
+    *   Ensure the hotkey definition in the Settings window or `fp.ini` is correct.
     *   Another application might be using the same global hotkey.
 Try a different combination.
     *   Run FPRecorder as Administrator if other applications with higher privileges are intercepting hotkeys (though generally not recommended unless necessary).
+*   **Settings window changes not taking effect:**
+    *   Ensure you clicked "Save and Apply" in the Settings window.
+Changes are not applied if you only click "Cancel" or close the window.

 ---